 Lonergan Center Associate Director Kerry Cronin's philosophy class for freshmen and sophomores includes discussions of personal ethical and moral choices, and an optional assignment to explore the social experience of an old-fashioned date.
 Boston Globe

-On July 7, Jeffrey Bloechl will give an invited lecture and seminar at the at Rangjung Yeshe Institute in Boudhanath, Kathmandu, Nepal.
-His title is “Why are We Interested in Others?
+On July 7 Jeffrey Bloechl gave an invited lecture and seminar at the at Rangjung Yeshe Institute in Boudhanath, Kathmandu, Nepal.
+Title, “Why are We Interested in Others?
 Three Phenomenological Exercises.”

-On July 21, 22 and 23, Jeffrey Bloechl will be offering three Dharma Endowment Lectures in Philosophy at Christ University, in Bangalore, India.
-The lectures will be given as a series on the topic of “Secular Life and Secular Reason.”
-The first will develop Biblical Themes, the second will develop Existential Themes, and the third will outline a theory of Identity and Discourse.
-Bloechl’s lectures will be followed by three more on a related topic, to be given by his wife, Catherine Cornille, chair of the Boston College department of theology.
+On July 21, 22 and 23 Jeffrey Bloechl offered three Dharma Endowment Lectures in Philosophy at Christ University, in Bangalore, India.
+The lectures were given as a series on the topic of “Secular Life and Secular Reason.”
+The first developed Biblical Themes, the second Existential Themes, and the third outlined a theory of Identity and Discourse.
+Bloechl’s lectures were followed by three more on a related topic, and given by his wife, Catherine Cornille, chair of the Boston College department of theology.